 Our primary source of cash historically has been proceeds from the issuance of common stock, customer payments for our products and services, and borrowings under credit facilities.
-From January 1, 2005 through December 31, 2012, we issued common stock for aggregate net proceeds of \$84.0 million, excluding common stock issued in exchange for promissory notes.
+From January 1, 2005 through December 31, 2013, we issued common stock for aggregate net proceeds of \$84.5 million, excluding common stock issued in exchange for promissory notes.
 The proceeds from the sales of common stock have been used to fund our operations and capital expenditures.

-As of December 31, 2012, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$16.6 million, which are invested primarily in money market funds; short- and long-term investments in marketable debt securities of \$14.3 million, and accounts receivable of \$13.2 million.
-We invest cash not needed for current operations predominantly in high-quality investment grade marketable debt instruments with the intent to make such funds available for operating purposes as needed.
+As of December 31, 2013, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$14.4 million, which are invested primarily in money market funds; short- and long-term investments in marketable debt securities of \$19.6 million; and accounts receivable of \$15.2 million.
+We invest cash not needed for current operations predominantly in high-quality, investment-grade, marketable debt instruments with the intent to make such funds available for operating purposes as needed.

-We have unbilled receivables pertaining to customer contractual holdback provisions, whereby we invoice the final installment due under a sales contract 12 to 24 months, and in some cases up to 36 months, after the product has been shipped to the customer and revenue has been recognized.
-The customer holdbacks represent amounts intended to provide a form of security for the customer rather than a form of long-term financing; accordingly, these receivables have not been discounted to present value.
-At December 31, 2012 and 2011, we had \$5.9 million and \$1.1 million of unbilled receivables, respectively.
+We currently have unbilled receivables pertaining to customer contractual holdback provisions, whereby we will invoice the final retention payment(s) due under certain sales contracts six to 19 months after the product has been shipped to the customer and revenue has been recognized.
+The customer holdbacks represent amounts intended to provide a form of security for the customer; accordingly, these receivables have not been discounted to present value per FASB ASC 835-30-15-3c.
+At December 31, 2013 and 2012, we had \$6.6 million and \$5.9 million of short- and long-term unbilled receivables, respectively.